-The Buffalo Youth Media Institute, established in 2005, works in partnership with the Buffalo Center for Arts & Technology to build social capital through the cultivation of critical thinking and 21st century skills, such as innovation, digital literacy, and collaboration.
-Through videos, lectures, critiques and hands on demonstrations, youth producers work with Squeaky Wheel’s lead teaching instructor and Director of Education, Kevin Kline, to learn digital production skills and create self-directed projects.
+Established by Squeaky Wheel in 2005, Buffalo Youth Media Institute builds social capital through the cultivation of critical thinking and 21st-century skills, such as innovation, digital literacy, and collaboration.
+Through videos, lectures, critiques, and hands-on demonstrations, youth producers work with Squeaky Wheel’s lead teaching instructors to learn digital production skills and create self-directed projects.

-The program takes place throughout the school year at the Buffalo Center for Arts & Technology, 1221 Main Street, Buffalo, Ny 14209, on Tuesdays and Thursdays from school dismissal to 6:00pm and is free for students attending Buffalo Public High Schools.
+The program takes place throughout the school year on Tuesdays and Thursdays from school dismissal to 6:00 pm and is free for students attending Buffalo Public & Charter High Schools.

 During the 4-week summer intensive, youth work together to design experimental media experiences that explore different social and cultural topics relevant to them and their communities.
 Final works are traditionally exhibited at the Burchfield Penney Art Center.